An Overview of Midlife Transition & Crisis

 Don’t blame yourself or midlife crisis as a problem.
 If you do this, you will only get stuck looking at your past and never move ahead to live free.

 I have helped repair and fix many marriages that people thought were broken by a mid-life crisis.
-This process often requires a release first to give space for each person to grow first.
-Then later the second step becomes to create a new marriage later.

 It’s not that it is normal; rather, you are reaching a point where everything is close to breaking down.
 Once crisis reaches breakdown, especially nervous breakdown (which does happen), then it does take much longer to heal and recover.